BuffaloBorn/newClientDevNotes/README.md

 | gem help            | Provide help on the ‘gem’ command                    |                     |
 | gem contents        | Display the contents of the installed gems           |                     |

+## Common errors during setup up a server for the in client environment

-Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock'
+### Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock'

 If your file my.cnf (usually in the */etc/mysql/* folder) is correctly configured with